aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

   * exit
   * init (the black dot, which means, "Now what?")

-I will explain how they work when we look at the board game's rule book, for now I will just show you how to draw them.
 The entry and exit internal events, are just hooks:

 .. image:: _static/Transition_Triggers_With_Internal_0.svg
     :target: _static/Transition_Triggers_With_Internal_0.pdf